Izenda7Series/docs/dev/howto_dep1.rst

 [Image 5]

-1. In your file browser, navigate to your ** IzendaSimpleAuthorization/Client ** directory and create a folder named “scripts.”
+1. In your file browser, navigate to your **IzendaSimpleAuthorization/Client** directory and create a folder named *scripts*.
 This will contain all of our JavaScript for our front end application.
-2. Within the ** IzendaSimpleAuthorization/Client/scripts ** directory, create a folder named “izenda.”
-This will hold our front end resources.
+2. Within the **IzendaSimpleAuthorization/Client/scripts** directory, create a folder named *izenda.* This will hold our front end resources.

 Adding the Izenda Resources
 ----------------------------

-1. Download the Embedded UI resources from our Downloads page.
+1. Download the *Embedded UI* resources from our Downloads page.
 Ensure that the version matches the version of your Izenda API.
-2. Copy the contents of Izenda Embedded UI into the IzendaSimpleAuthorization \Client\scripts\izenda directory.
+2. Copy the contents of Izenda *Embedded UI* into the **IzendaSimpleAuthorization\Client\scripts\izenda** directory.

 Creating izenda_integrate.js
 -----------------------------